Global Sustainability Frontiers Roundtable

 The Roundtable is convened by Dr Melanie van de Velde, Founder of Big Tree Global, TEDx speaker, and author of Lead Like a Genius, described by Forbes Books as “A Powerhouse for Sustainable Growth".
 Melanie is recognised for her research into what sets global best-impact strategies apart, awarded the Adam Smith Prize for PhD Excellence, nominated by the Social Innovation Director at Cambridge University.

-Her journey from tech leadership to empowering women in a Nairobi slum, and research into global best practices, has reinforced that many solutions to tackling the biggest issues we face lie in the hands of business.
-And that impact thrives through collaborating and focusing on what matters most for strong impact returns and business value.
+Her journey from tech leadership to empowering women in a Nairobi slum, and research into global best practices, has reinforced her belief that we can overcome many of the biggest issues we face in our world, by scaling effective, systemic solutions, and collaborating on what matters most.

-This Roundtable is designed to bring these forces together.
-It is an invitation to unite in amplifying impact, and help drive a truly brighter future.
+This Roundtable is an invitation to unite in amplifying impact, business value, and a purpose culture, to help drive a truly brighter future.